spyqqqdia/Radical_ICA/Readme.md

 the true entropy of the distribution generating the samples.
 In the test cases the two estimators show similar performance, see [results](../results/EntropyEstimation.csv).

+However examples of distributions with samples can easily be constructed where the entropy is arbitrarily close to zero whereas the naive empirical estimate is arbitraily large (see introduction).

-However there are cases where the Vasicek estimator is superior and the current implementation can be improved so that it adapts itself to the distribution (bin sorting, Professor Learned-Miller, personal communication) and is fast when this is appropriate and slow when needed.
+The Vasicek estimator is then superior and the current implementation can be improved so that it adapts itself to the distribution (bin sorting, Professor Learned-Miller, personal communication) and is fast when this is appropriate and slow when needed.
 This remains to be implemented.